ultrazohm/ultrazohm_sw/docs/source/general/altium_db_lib/altium_DB_lib.rst

 Installation and setup of a front end (DBeaver)
 ===============================================
-To be able to add a new component to the database (MariaDB) as easily as possible, it is graphically to use a front end.
+To be able to add a new component to the database (MariaDB) as easily as possible, it is compfortable to use a graphical front end.

 1. Download the Dbeaver software to work with the MariaDB on the UltraZohm server https://dbeaver.io/download/

-.. note :: There are more software tools, which fulfill the possibilities of adding and editing information in a database, but in the institute ELSYS we use DBeaver.
+.. note :: There are more software tools, that allow for adding and editing information in a database, but in the institute ELSYS we use DBeaver.

 2. To setup the connection to the MariaDB on the UltraZohm Server the following steps (shown in the screenshots below) must be full filled one time.